eric-xue/ValiumLineupTool/README.md

 > **Bugs**
 >- Occasionally, when switching to new lineup, may have to press next twice in order to go to next image.
 >Believe this is related to current_picture.
 May have been fixed.
+### 7/15
+> **Changes**
+>- Added image resizing to reduce load time if large file such as 5mb image used.
+>- Added multiprocessing so resizing & main program can run at same time.